ghga-de/ghga-metadata-schema/docs/docs/markdown/index.md

  * [has data access policy](has_data_access_policy.md) - Data Access Policy associated with an entity.
      * [dataset➞has data access policy](dataset_has_data_access_policy.md) - The Data Access Policy that applies to this Dataset.
      * [submission➞has data access policy](submission_has_data_access_policy.md) - The Data Access Policy that applies to Dataset in this submission.
- * [has data use condition](has_data_use_condition.md) - Data Use Condition entities that are associated with an entity.
-     * [data access policy➞has data use condition](data_access_policy_has_data_use_condition.md) - Data Use Condition entities that are associated with the Data Access Policy.
  * [has data use modifier](has_data_use_modifier.md) - Modifier for Data use permission associated with an entity.
 Should be descendants of 'DUO:0000017 data use modifier'
-     * [data use condition➞has data use modifier](data_use_condition_has_data_use_modifier.md) - Modifier for Data use permission associated with a policy.
+     * [data access policy➞has data use modifier](data_access_policy_has_data_use_modifier.md) - Modifier for Data use permission associated with a policy.
 Should be descendants of 'DUO:0000017 data use modifier'
  * [has data use permission](has_data_use_permission.md) - Data use permission associated with an entity.
 Typically one or more terms from DUO.
 Should be descendants of 'DUO:0000001 data use permission'.
-     * [data use condition➞has data use permission](data_use_condition_has_data_use_permission.md) - Data use permission associated with a policy.
+     * [data access policy➞has data use permission](data_access_policy_has_data_use_permission.md) - Data use permission associated with a policy.
 Typically one or more terms from DUO and should be descendants of 'DUO:0000001 data use permission'.
  * [has dataset](has_dataset.md) - The Dataset associated with an entity.
      * [submission➞has dataset](submission_has_dataset.md) - One or more Dataset that are part of this submission.
  * [has disease](has_disease.md) - Disease concept that the entity is associated with.